 - Restart macOS VM.

-To run a macOS Monterey VM on Mac computers with Apple M1 chips, Parallels Desktop 17 uses new technology introduced in macOS Monterey, that's why it is not possible to run earlier versions of macOS on a Mac with Apple M1 chips.
+To run a macOS Monterey VM on Mac computers with Apple Silicon, Parallels Desktop uses new technology introduced in macOS Monterey, that's why it is not possible to run earlier versions of macOS on a Mac with Apple Silicon.

 Most productivity and integration features are not available to this VM yet.
-It is not possible to suspend and resume the VM, shared folders and snapshots are not supported for now.
-Apart from that it is currently not possible to adjust guest macOS screen resolution in real-time mode when resizing ratio; to change virtual machine amount of CPU and RAM or its hardware parameters (Device UUID and Serial number) and to register with Apple ID.
-USB and camera sharing are also missing in macOS Monterey VM running on a Mac with Apple M1 chips so far.
+It is not possible to suspend and resume the VM, snapshots are not supported for now.
+Apart from that, in Parallels Desktop 19 and newer it is currently possible to adjust the guest macOS screen resolution in real-time mode when resizing ratio only in a macOS 14 Sonoma VM and newer version running on a host with macOS 14 Sonoma or newer as a host operating system; it's not possible to change virtual machine hardware parameters (Device UUID and Serial number) and to register with Apple ID.
+USB and camera sharing are also missing in macOS Monterey VM running on a Mac with Apple Silicon so far.